Disjoinable Lagrangian tori and semisimple symplectic cohomology: Introduction

 Motivated by this we will prove an analogue of Entov-Polterovich's theorem in the non-compact setting, which gives an upper bound for the number of certain disjoinable non-displaceable Lagrangian tori in terms of $\mathit{SH}^\ast(M)$.
 See Theorem \ref{theorem:main}.

-On the other hand, it's a viewpoint established by Seidel and Smith in $\cite{ps2}$ that the existence of non-displaceable Lagrangian tori should result in the non-vanishing of the symplectic cohomology.
+On the other hand, it is a viewpoint established by Seidel and Smith in $\cite{ps2}$ that the existence of non-displaceable Lagrangian tori should result in the non-vanishing of the symplectic cohomology.
 Combining with Theorem \ref{theorem:wood}, this suggests that for stable symplectic fillings $M$, reverse $\mathit{MMP}$ transitions (there is no minimal model program for non-compact varieties, but it still makes sense to talk about $\mathit{MMP}$ transitions) will contribute non-trivially to $\mathit{SH}^\ast(M)$.
 In particular, an analogue of Conjecture 1.1 in $\cite{cw}$ adapted to the non-compact case should imply the following: \begin{conjecture} Let

 be a sequence of symplectic $\mathit{MMP}$ transitions among completions $M_i$ of stable fillings such that the quantum cohomology $\mathit{QH}^\ast(Z_i)$ of the center $Z_i\subset M_i$ (which is a compact symplectic submanifold) in each step has semisimple non-zero eigensummands.
-Suppose $\mathit{SH}^\ast(M_-)=0$ or is semisimple, then $\mathit{SH}^\ast(M_+)$ is semisimple. \end{conjecture} A piece of this conjecture will be proved in Corollaries \ref{corollary:blow-up} and \ref{corollary:flip}. \paragraph{Example.} As an example which can be extracted essentially from known computations, consider the case when $M_-$ is the total space of the negative vector bundle
+Suppose $\mathit{SH}^\ast(M_-)=0$ or is semisimple, then $\mathit{SH}^\ast(M_+)$ is semisimple. \end{conjecture} A piece of this conjecture will be proved in Corollaries \ref{corollary:blow-up} and \ref{corollary:flip}.